 Materials and Methods

 In this section, the innovative developed GIS tool will be described first.
 Then, the measurement process and used equipment will be detailed.
-All measurements have been taken according to the adequate standards in the field and the minimum uncertainties affordable with on field working equipment has been guaranteed.
+All measurements have been taken according to the adequate standards with the minimum uncertainties affordable using on field working equipment has been guaranteed.

 GIS tool implementation

-A Geographic Information System or GIS is a set of programs and computer applications that allow the management of data organized in databases, referenced spatially and visualized through maps [24].
+A GIS is a set of programs and computer applications that allow the management of data organized in databases, referenced spatially and visualized through maps [29].
 Thus, it is a powerful analysis tool that can include spatial and/or geographical data -referenced to a map- although they can also include non-spatial data.

-A properly developed GIS tool allows a comprehensive analysis of the territory with application to any activity that involves a spatial component.
-In this way, the GIS technology has a wide field of application in the management of resources.
-In addition, they are an important tool in decision-making tasks where the spatial component has a certain relevance.
-They can be found applied to the development of solar atlas, resource location tools, etc. Some authors have used GIS together with Global Positioning Systems (GPS) and Unmanned Aerial Vehicle (UAV) to propose an efficient inspection and maintenance of PV plants [25].

-The proposed tool in this study aims to collect and compile a dataset of several PV power generation variable values into a GIS tool in order to visualize and locate easily current problems in a PV power plant and predict its spread.
+The proposed tool in this study aims to collect and compile a dataset of several PV power generation variable values into a GIS tool in order to easily visualize and locate problems in a PV power plant and to predict its spread.
 Thus, a base map and an associated database have been created, as well as the proper procedures to systemize the data introduction and analysis.
 In this way, the study of the evolution of existing defects, including electrical and thermal parameters, becomes simpler.
 Moreover, as novel approach, the developed tool allows to correlate the PV defects existence not only with power losses on the affected PV module, but to the overall performance of the PV power plant.

 The complete PV power plant was first introduced into the GIS software (ESRI ArcGIS) by aerial ortophotographs and project geometrical parameters.
-Thus, the limits of the plots and the geographical position of the PV serial strings organization were set.
+Thus, the limits of the plots and the geographical position of the PV series strings organization were set.
 Figure 2 shows both the representation of the analyzed PV plant and the division into strings.

 Furthermore, it is mandatory to identify the exact position within the panel of the possible faults that may appear.
 For this reason, it was taken into account the split installation with photovoltaic panels and the thirds of cell within each panel.
-This means that each of the 60 solar cells that make up each panel is divided into 3 parts, thus forming each photovoltaic module 180 thirds of cell.
+This means that the 60 solar of each panel are divided into 3 parts, thus each photovoltaic module is formed by 180 thirds of cell.
 The maps have been georeferenced by assigning them projected coordinates ETRS89 UTM 30N.